 Google Cloud Deployment Manager

+Google Cloud Deployment Manager is an infrastructure deployment service provided by GCP to automate the creation, configuration, provisioning, and management of resources on Google Cloud Platform.
+You can easily create a set of Google cloud resources and then manage them conveniently as a single unit.
 Using YAML or Python, you can build models, preview what changes will be made before deploying, and view your deployments in a console user interface.

+Chef can be counted among the industry’s most notable IaC tools.
+Chef uses the procedural style language wherein the user has to write the code and step-by-step specify the way to achieve the desired state.
+It is dependent on the user for the determination of an optimal deployment process.
 Using its Ruby-based DSL, Chef allows you to create recipes and cookbooks.
 These recipes and cookbooks specify the exact steps required to achieve the desired configuration of your applications and utilities on existing servers.

-The primary difference between Puppet and Chef is that it uses a declarative approach, where you decide what the configurations you want to look like, and then Puppet finds out how to get there.
+Puppet is yet another open-source configuration management tool that is most commonly used to pull the strings on a number of application servers at once.
+It also uses a Ruby-based DSL like chef, where you can describe your infrastructure's desired end state.
+The primary difference between Puppet and Chef is that it uses a declarative approach, where you just have to decide, how the configurations you want look like, and then Puppet finds out how to get there.

 ( R )?ex